 3. Upper Respiratory Infections

 There are several possible causes of upper respiratory infections in cats, including viruses, bacteria, and fungi.
-The most common cause is the feline herpes virus, which is highly contagious among cats.
-Treatment for upper respiratory infections typically includes antibiotics and supportive care.
+The most common causes are feline herpes and calicivirus, which are highly contagious among cats.
+Treatment for upper respiratory infections typically includes supportive care, painkillers, and sometimes antibiotics.
 Left untreated, upper respiratory infections can lead to serious complications, so don’t delay in seeking medical attention for your cat.

 Another possibility is that your kitty is nauseous and they may be about to vomit.
-Other symptoms of nausea in cats include lack of appetite, lethargy, and vomiting.
-If your cat is exhibiting any of these symptoms, it’s important to take them to the vet for an examination.
-There are a variety of potential causes of nausea in cats, so it’s important to get a diagnosis from a professional in order to determine the best course of treatment.
+Other signs may include lack of appetite, lethargy, and vomiting.
+If your cat is exhibiting any of these signs, it’s important to take them to the vet for an examination.
+There are a variety of potential causes of nausea in cats, such as organ system disease, gastroenteritis, gastrointestinal neoplasia, and pancreatitis, so it’s important to get a diagnosis from a professional in order to determine the best course of treatment.

 If your cat has been in a recent accident or has suffered any type of trauma, this could cause them to start drooling.
 Cats who have been hit by cars or who have fallen from heights are especially susceptible to this.
 When a cat suffers from trauma, it can cause the jaw to become dislocated or fractured.
-This can lead to drooling because the cat is unable to close its mouth properly.
-In severe cases, surgery may be required to fix the jaw.
+This can lead to drooling because the cat is unable to close their mouth properly.
+In the majority of cases, surgery is required to fix the jaw.

 As any cat owner knows, our feline friends like to chew on electric cords.
 Unfortunately, this can sometimes lead to burns on the cat’s tongue and mouth.
 These burns can be extremely painful and may cause the cat to drool excessively.
 Your vet will be able to provide pain medication and your furry friend will need to be on a soft diet until their injuries heal.